AmateursLeague/sneaky-package/README.md

      ```

 4. **🛠️ Make Your Changes**
-   - Make the required changes in the package, and contact the project manager [Yashwanth]((https://github.com/this-is-yaash)) for any queries.
+   - Make the required changes in the package, and contact the project manager [Yashwanth](https://github.com/this-is-yaash) for any queries.

-## How To get Started
+## How to get Started-
 ---

 ### **🔧Instalations:**